12 Strategies to Banish the Sunday Night Blues

 Many people start their Sunday mornings still savoring the weekend, only to end the day consumed by worry about the week ahead.

-Thankfully, it’s possible to beat the Sunday Night Blues.
+Thankfully, it’s possible to beat the Sunday Night Blues and head into your work week refreshed and motivated.

 Banish the Sunday Scaries

 Check out these 12 strategies to help put your mind at ease and reclaim control of your weekends again.

 1. Plan Out Your Week